Curiosity Killed the Cat: Band members

 Lead singer Ben Volpeliere-Pierrot was best known for wearing a beret in most pictures of the band.
 He later revealed it was in fact a peaked fisherman's hat, turned round with the peak to the rear so that it resembled a beret.
 Ben VP (as he was billed on a number of solo singles in the mid-1990s) was frequently referred to as 'Ben Vol-au-vent Parrot' in Smash Hits magazine, with 'Bendy Ben' (or 'Boozy Ben') also used.
 He also appeared as a model on the front of Mike Read's Pop Quiz board game.

 In 1995, Migi Drummond and Nick Thorp set up Naked Records which was acquired a year later by software maker Eidos Plc.

-Toby Anderson co-wrote all tracks and played keyboards on the album Keep Your Distance.
+Toby Andersen (formerly of Funkapolitan) co-wrote all tracks and played keyboards on the album Keep Your Distance.
 Session guitarist/keyboard player Mike McEvoy (Michael J McEvoy) co-wrote the songs on their Getahead album and Toto drummer Jeff Porcaro played on three tracks ("Cascade", "Can't Grow Trees on Money" and "Who Are You").